GMC (automobile): History

-Roots to the GMC brand can be traced to 1900, when the "Grabowsky Motor Company" was established by brothers Max (1874-1946) and Morris Grabowsky, in Detroit, and renamed Rapid Motor Vehicle Company in 1902 when the brothers moved operations to Pontiac, Michigan.
+Roots to the GMC brand can be traced to 1900, when the Grabowsky Motor Company was established by brothers Max (1874-1946) and Morris Grabowsky, in Detroit, and renamed Rapid Motor Vehicle Company in 1902, when the brothers moved operations to Pontiac, Michigan.
 In 1909, William C. Durant gained control of Rapid Motor Vehicle Company and made it a subsidiary of his General Motors Company.
+In 1909, 300 vehicles were produced by Grabowsky.

-In 1911, General Motors formed the "General Motors Truck Company" and folded Rapid and Reliance Motor Car Company (another early commercial vehicle manufacturer that Durant had acquired in 1908) into it.
+In 1911, General Motors formed the General Motors Truck Company, and folded Rapid and Reliance Motor Car Company (another early commercial vehicle manufacturer that Durant had acquired in 1908) into it.
 In 1912, the Rapid and Reliance names were dropped in favor of "GMC".
 All General Motors truck production was consolidated at the former Rapid Motor Plant 1 in Pontiac, Michigan.
+In 1913, Horner took over the Grabowsky factory.